Can I join the NROTC program even if I do not want a naval career?

 Would I get the choice of duty I want after graduation?

 Most likely.
-At the beginning of the senior year, fall semester, our students state their duty preferences, and most will get their first choice of duty.
-There are some prerequisites, such as being physically qualified for aviation, and having adequate Calculus and Physics grades and a good GPA for nuclear powered ships and submarines.
+At the beginning of senior year, our students state their duty preferences, and most will get their first choice of designator.
+There are prerequisites for each designator, such as being physically qualified for aviation and having adequate grades for nuclear powered ships and submarines.

 Can I be guaranteed flight school after graduation?

 The Navy does not give such a guarantee.
-However, experience has shown that a solid academic performance at Georgia Tech, and high scores on the aviation aptitude exam, plus being physically qualified for aviation, will give a Midshipman an excellent chance of getting aviation.
+However, experience has shown that a solid academic performance and high scores on the aviation aptitude exam will give a Midshipman an excellent chance of being selected for aviation.
 The Marine Corps does offer flight guarantees, which can be granted by meeting the requirements any time up to 90 days before graduation.

 What about graduate school?
 Is there any way to go directly to graduate school, and to serve the obligated military service after graduate school?
 Georgia Tech has this great dual BS/MS degree I’ve heard all about, can I participate in this?

-That is a strong possibility if you have an exceptional record of undergraduate academic work.
+That is a good possibility if you have an exceptional record of undergraduate academic work.
 A few top students are selected each year to go on to graduate school, but the vast majority of Midshipmen are expected to enter the military after graduation.
-Keep in mind, though, that the Navy and Marine Corps have their own Postgraduate School in Monterey, California, and you will be eligible for assignment there after your first three or four years of active duty.
+Keep in mind, though, that the Navy and Marine Corps have their own Postgraduate School in Monterey, California, and students could be eligible for assignment there after their first operational tour of duty.
 This will enable you to obtain a graduate degree in the field of your choice while receiving full pay.

 This is a common occurrence among GT engineering students.
-Historically, if the student has a solid academic record and has taken an average of at least 16 credits per semester then they have been awarded Fifth Year Benefits.
-Students apply for Fifth Year Benefits during their senior year.
+Historically, if students have a solid academic record and have completed an average of 18 credits per semester, then they have been awarded Fifth Year Benefits.
+Students may apply for Fifth Year Benefits early in their tenure here.

 Can I study abroad?

 Yes.
-The unit has had students study in Russia, Australia, New Zealand, and Egypt in recent years.
+The unit has had students study in Latvia, Ireland, Korea, and China recently.